 More on this: What is Needed For a Contract to Be Legally Binding?

-You may recall from our previous article, “What is Needed For a Contract to Be Legally Binding?”, that a contract can be either written or oral.
-An oral contract is acceptable in most cases except those involving property, certain debts, money of a certain amount or contracts that will be taking place for longer than one year.
-Oral contracts can be breached in the same manner as written contracts, although breaches of an oral contract tend to be more difficult to prove than breaches of a written contract.
+You may recall from our previous article, “What is Needed For a Contract to Be Legally Binding?” that a contract can be either written or oral.
+An oral contract is acceptable in most cases except those involving property, certain debts, the money of a certain amount, or contracts that will be taking place for longer than one year.
+Oral contracts can be breached in the same manner as written contracts, although breaches of an oral contract tend to be more challenging to prove than breaches of a written contract.

 An actual breach of contract occurs when one party does not deliver on their side of the bargain once the due date for performance arrives.
 An anticipatory breach is an action that demonstrates that one party is planning on failing in the future to uphold their end of the contract and will not complete their contractual obligations.
 An anticipatory breach of contract by one party the contract relieves the other party of the duty to perform and may lead to liability in the same way as an actual breach, depending on the circumstances.
 This is also known as a repudiatory breach of contract.

 A material breach of contract is a breach that substantially defeats the benefit that the other party expected to receive from the contract.
 A material breach by one party will relieve the other party of the obligation to perform their end of the deal.
 A minor breach of contract occurred when some part of the contract was not fulfilled, such as the due date for delivery, but the other party still received a substantial benefit.
 In these cases, the other party is still required to perform their end of the contract, but the party that breached may be required to pay damages in order to put the non-breaching party in as good of a position as they would have been in had the minor breach not occurred.